kids-first/kf-somatic-workflow/docs/temp_norm_annot_patch_wf.md

 # Annotation Workflow Spec Upgrade
-This workflow is a temp workflow for Ops to patch our current outputs and bring them up to spec
+This workflow is a temp workflow for Ops to patch our current outputs and bring them up to spec.
+It will use up to 2 instance per task

 ## What does it do?
  - Normalize the vcf